shapiroisme/datadollar/README.md

-Datadollar - a fork of Litecoin, where total money supply equals World GDP.
+datadollar - a fork of Litecoin, where total money supply equals World GDP.
 ===================

 We believe that one of the problems that existent cryptocurrencies face is the absence of economic component in such systems, which means that they resemble more a payment system than a currency itself.
 In particular, the emission of BitCoin cryptocurrency is presented as a static asymptotic function that imitates deflation economy and the number of coins is limited and constitutes an integer.